ounziw/xymprice/README.md

 WordPress plugin: XYM price display via coingecko api

 ## Overview
-A WordPress plugin which displays a XYM price, using coingecko api.
+A WordPress plugin which displays a XYM(Symbol blockchain coin) price, using coingecko api.
 You can choose either XYMUSD or XYMJPY.

 ## API URL